66,395 bells

 Homebrew: Software not authorized by Nintendo that people install on their Nintendo Wii to achieve things not possible with normal firmware.

-Honorary Citizens: Honorary Citizens: Members who have donated at least $5 to Animal Crossing Community.
+Honorary Citizens: Members who have donated at least $5 to Animal Crossing Community.
 They have a star next to their name and have various perks until exactly 1 year after the donation date.

-Keyboard art/profile art: Art which is made from typing numbers letters or punctuation to make pictures to put on your profile.
+Keyboard art/profile art: Art which is made from typing numbers, letters or punctuation to make pictures to put on your profile.

 Links: Text that if you click brings you to a different web page.